Dental Crowns Washington, DC

 Dental crowns can be fabricated out of a variety of materials, including:

-Dental Crown Treatment
+Dental Crown Treatment At Foxhall Smiles

 To begin treatment, Dr. Catanzano will remove a bit of the tooth’s structure to ensure that the dental crown will fit securely.
-Then, he will take a dental mold of the tooth.
+Then, he’ll take a dental mold of the tooth.
 Several weeks after the dental impressions are made, the permanent crown will be ready.
 The dental crown that you receive may be color-matched to teeth, depending on whether you chose a restoration with metal, porcelain, ceramic, or another type of material.

 Dr. Catanzano may place a temporary restoration while you’re waiting for the final crown to be crafted.
 When it’s ready, the dentist will place the crown on the prepared tooth and ensure that it’s a perfect fit.
 When you’re satisfied, he permanently cements the dental crown onto your tooth.